misskanagi/Roo-Code/README.md

 ### Command Line Integration

-Easily run commands in your terminal—Roo Code:
+Easily run commands in your terminal—Roo Code Paper:

 - Installs packages, runs builds, or executes tests.
 - Monitors output and adapts if it detects errors.